 Additionally though, I’m not sure if the descriptions I’ve heard are even fair in the first place.
 Driving through town, the infrastructure in place in Djibouti far exceeds many places in the region, including the economic powerhouse, Addis Ababa.
 The streets are in great condition with nice, well-lit sidewalks and functioning streetlights and crosswalks.
 We passed a number of well-known shops and restaurants.
 The beaches leave a bit to be desired, but the quality of life in the city seems better than many of their neighbors.
 The really weird thing about this stop was the military presence.
 I knew that there was a US Navy base here, but didn’t realize that it was a hub for military for a number of other countries.
 We saw French, German, and Italian troops, for example.
 The Kempinski Palace sometimes felt like a luxury military base, which was definitely weird.
 It still felt like a foreign country, but it didn’t really feel like Africa.
 After the blur of the past few stops, it was a nice break though.
 We really did just relax at the pool and spa to rest and recoup.

-Our next and final stop for this trip is Sudan.
-We’re parting ways with our friend Tara in Addis Ababa, so the remainder of the trip is going to be Martha, Greg, and myself.
+The next and final stop for this trip is Sudan.
 We’re starting in Khartoum and moving north to see the pyramids.
 There is a bit of civil unrest there at the moment, so we’ll play it by ear.
 I’m not sure when we’ll be able to post from there.